-The Psalms describes Jerusalem (Zion) in a state of ruin.
-If this is taken as literal ruin, Psalm 102 may come from those in exile who mourn over both their personal and national affliction.
+This psalm describes Jerusalem (Zion) in a state of ruin.
+If this is taken as literal ruin, the psalm may have been written by those in exile who mourned over both their personal and national affliction.
 Adam Clarke followed this thinking and suggested the author could be Daniel, Jeremiah, or Nehemiah.
-However, it may be that the ruin of Zion described is more poetic in nature and the Psalm is pre-exillic.
+However, it may be that the ruin of Zion described is more poetic in nature and the psalm is pre-exilic.

 In traditional Christian liturgy, this has been regarded as one of the seven penitential psalms (along with Psalms 6, 32, 38, 51, 130, and 143).